 Saturday mornings we often went to the Majestic cinema on Sherburn Road to watch cowboy films.
 The Rex was closer but like the Globe at the top of North Road a very dark cinema with seats in need of repair.
 The Palace cinema down near the river below St Nicholas church was a little better and dad’s sisters (actually half sisters) Doreen (Reeny) and Elsie along with a Peggy worked there.If they were manning the box office and acting as ticket collector/usherette we would get in for nothing.
 Better cinemas were the Palladium in Claypath and the Regal/Essoldo in North Road.

 Sunday’s we went to the methodist chapel near the duck pond (no duck’s or pond there in our days).
 I think we were encouraged to go there so that mam and dad had time on their own.
 We went for years, signed a pledge not to partake of the evil drink and I would teach some of the younger ones.
-To watch a nativity play or similar show (I can’t remember what) we all assembled early on the front pew.
-The place filled up and the superintendent decided we would be moved upstairs to accommodate some late comer friends.
-As he turned up the stairs we turned out of the door and never went back.
-None of us kept that pledge.
+So as to watch a nativity play or similar show (I can’t remember what) we all assembled early on the front pew.
+The place filled up and the superintendent decided we would be moved upstairs to accommodate some late comer friends of his.
+He led the way, intent on finding us some seats but as he turned up the stairs we turned out of the front door that was opposite the stairs and never went back.
+I am all too aware that none of us kept that pledge.

 A big woman called Jane would occasionally come to Musgrave and we were told she was our great aunt.
 We would later discover she was Margaret’s youngest sister and the Peggy mentioned above was her daughter and dad’s cousin.
 But Margaret also had an older sister Annie, who with her husband John Wyatt had witnessed Margaret’s marriage to Scotty.
-Bill told me that once when in the police force he had been taken aback at seeing a photograph of himself and his wife Ann on a sideboard.
+In later years, when Bill was in the police force, he had been taken aback at seeing a photograph of himself and his wife Ann on a sideboard. in a property he had had cause to visit.
 He was in the home of Annie Wyatt, our great aunt Annie.

-Those were great times, but unlike Peter Pan, we grew up.
+Those growing up years were great times, but unlike Peter Pan, we grew up.
 Our group of friends grew bigger as we went to different schools, were in different classes and joined different groups like the scouts and St. Nicholas boys club.
 At St. Nick’s we played table tennis.
-Brian and I played football for them.
+Brian and I played football for them in the Durham and District League.
 In yet later years many of us would drink and play darts together in the Half Moon Hotel located next to what had been Scotty’s place.
 We young men were now in jobs, going to dance halls and befriending girls and each making a separate way in life.